gateio/gateapi-php/docs/Api/SpotApi.md

 );
 $currency_pair = 'BTC_USDT'; // string | Currency pair
 $side = 'sell'; // string | All bids or asks.
 Both included if not specified
-$account = 'spot'; // string | Specify account type:  - Classic account: Includes all if not specified - Unified account: Specify `unified` - Unified account (legacy): Can only specify `cross_margin`
+$account = 'spot'; // string | Specify Account Type  - Classic Account: If not specified, all include  - Unified Account: Specify `unified`
 $action_mode = 'ACK'; // string | Processing Mode  When placing an order, different fields are returned based on the action_mode  - ACK: Asynchronous mode, returns only key order fields - RESULT: No clearing information - FULL: Full mode (default)
 $x_gate_exptime = 1689560679123; // int | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected